 5 Reasons to Consider Neve

-Although Neve is a premium theme, the free version gives generous amount of options to customize your site.
+Albeit being a freemium theme, the free version gives a ton of options to customize your site.

 1. Highly Customizable